suitenumerique/hackdays2025/submissions/dbt/README.md

 ## Key Achievements
-Successfully prototyped and integrated an AI fact-checking tool directly into the Docs interface Built and deployed a modular API using Python and Ollama 3.1 for LLM-driven text analysis Real-time factual scoring system with source transparency (links + explanation) Collaborated with DINUM and La Suite to align with European digital sovereignty goals
+Successfully prototyped and integrated an AI fact-checking tool directly into the Docs interface Built and deployed a modular API using Python and supports locally hosted LLMs via Ollama and Open AI backends Real-time factual scoring system with source transparency (links + explanation) Collaborated with DINUM and La Suite to align with European digital sovereignty goals